JohnAskew/stock_analysis/README.md

 # stock_analysis
 stock_main_tk.py is the driver module.
 This project should be plug and play.

-Presentation includes ohlc candlesticks, dual bank moving averages, macd, optional bollinger bands and fibonacci retracement bands, sentiment analysis from Google News and stocks which have an 80% or greater correlation to your stock.
+Presentation includes ohlc candlesticks, dual band moving averages, macd, optional bollinger bands and fibonacci retracement bands, sentiment analysis from Google News and stocks which have an 80% or greater correlation to your stock.

 By default, this project is driven by S&P500 stock data.
 The data is always 365 days worth of data, current as of time of running.
 The data is extracted and saved in a series of spreadsheets, located in new folder, "askew".